PAIDiPaidThis.com

 Does dental insurance cover NHS treatment?

 Some policies reimburse NHS charges, but since those charges are already low and capped by band, the benefit is small.
-Insurance tends to earn its keep on private care, where fees are much higher.
+Insurance tends to earn its keep on private care, where fees are much higher and uncapped.
 If you only ever use an NHS dentist, a policy may cost you more in premiums than you ever claim back.

 What is the difference between insurance and a practice plan?

 A practice payment plan, sometimes called a capitation or membership plan, spreads the cost of routine care at one particular practice across monthly payments.
 Dental insurance is a separate policy that pays you back for treatment up to certain limits, and you can usually claim wherever you are treated.
-They suit different people, so it is worth pricing both.
+They suit different people, so it is worth pricing both against your own dental history rather than assuming one is automatically better.

 Is it worth getting dental insurance if I struggle to find an NHS dentist?

 It can be, because many people cannot find an NHS dentist taking new patients and end up paying private fees they did not plan for.
-If private care is your reality, a plan or policy can make those costs more predictable.
-Still check the waiting periods and limits first, then compare the premiums against the real prices below.
+If private care is your reality, a plan or policy can make those costs more predictable rather than turning up as one large bill.
+Still check the waiting periods and limits first, then compare the premiums against the real prices on this page.